HonAnson/HonAnson.github.io/_portfolio/portfolio-2.md

 ### Introduction
 Measuring size of object is a challenging task in computer vision.
 Typical methods include obtaining depth data or using reference object.
 Specifically, thaere have been machine learning models developed for fish size recgonition based on bio-features of fishes [1].
-In this repository, I showcase an alternative method - stoichastic estimation, for fish size estimation with camera measurement.
-Which require no depth estimation and reference object, all you need is just a camera.
+In this repository, I showcase an alternative method - stoichastic estimation, for fish size estimation with camera measurement, which require no depth estimation or reference object.

 ----